OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:42

-Immediately the leprosy left him, and he was cleansed.
+At once the leprosy left him, and he was cleansed.

 ## Mark 1:43